Interface ILoggingTool

 For logging calls that require even more computation you can use the

-In addition to the methods specific in the interfance, implementations
+In addition to the methods specific in the interface, implementations

 implementation.